 The Spanish company VIASA was licenced starting in 1960 by Kaiser-Willys, to build the CJ-3B, and also to produce a long-wheelbase version they called a "CJ-6" (similar to the "CJ-4" made by Mahindra in India).
 See the serial number plate (15K JPEG).

-This 1975 VIASA CJ-6 belongs to David Zidaric of Trieste, Italy, who bought it a year ago.
+This 1975 VIASA CJ-6 belongs to David Zidaric of Trieste, Italy, who bought it in 2001.
 Originally military green with a soft top, it was converted into a hardtop pickup in 1979 by its first Italian owner, who used it mainly for fishing trips.
 It shows only 38,000 km on the odometer.
 See also a photo of the instrument cluster and dashboard (40K JPEG).

 The engine is a 4 cylinder, 2007cm3, 65HP diesel unit, made by Barreiros.
 The 2565mm (101") wheelbase allows plenty of room for the stock drivetrain which includes a four-speed transmission.